 - 10 g fresh coriander roughly chopped

-- Heat 2 tbsp of odourless oil in a large pan on medium heat.
+- Heat 2 tablespoon of odourless oil in a large pan on medium heat.
 Add the chopped onion and cook for 5 minutes until starting to soften, stirring frequently.

 - Add the berbere, turmeric, cumin, ground cardamom seeds, garlic and ginger.
 Carry on cooking and stirring for another minute.

-- Add tinned tomatoes, tomato paste and season with salt.
+- Add tinned tomatoes and tomato paste and season with salt.
 Bring to the boil, then reduce heat to low.

-- Add red lentils, pour in 400ml of boiling water.
+- Add red lentils and pour in 400ml of boiling water.
 Cover with a lid and leave to simmer for 15 minutes, stirring occasionally.

 - Add the chopped tomatoes and cook for another 4-5 minutes to soften the tomatoes slightly.

 - When you are ready to serve, stir in the coriander.
 Divide the Berbere Lentils between two bowls and serve with flatbreads of your choice!